Guide to developing presence

 Resistance, shame, judgement, fear, ignorance, control and addiction are all ways that the mind keeps us safe from emotions that we have learned aren’t welcome in experience, for various reasons.

-If we can create an environment where it is safe to access these emotions it creates an opportunity to reframe our relationship with that aspect of experience – for example, rather than jumping straight into judgement we may be able to be present with the sadness that exists underneath.
+If you can create an environment where it is safe to access these emotions it creates an opportunity to reframe your relationship with that aspect of experience – for example, if you feel sadness, rather than jumping straight into judgement you may be able to be present with the direct emotion.

-This is a much cleaner, clearer, more honest and ultimately heartful expression of our beings.
+This is a much cleaner, clearer, more honest and ultimately heartful expression of your being.

-Once we have made space for an emotion to express itself in our experience, we will have integrated it back into our being.
-This tends to shift our relationship with it.
+Once you have made space for an emotion to express itself in your experience, you will have integrated it back into your being.
+This tends to shift your relationship with it.

-The first step in concentrating on suffering is being honest with ourselves, allowing us to feel what we feel and embracing where we are with something.
+The first step in concentrating on suffering is being honest with yourself, allowing yourself to feel what you feel and embracing where you are with something.
 Even this step can be a profound release for suffering.

-Concentrating on suffering is essentially a type of taking and sending, but rather than thinking about taking in negative energy and thinking about sending out positive energy, we are feeling the difficult things that are inside of us and opening to them so that they transmute into a part of experience that we can meet with love and understanding rather than fear, rejection or judgement.
+Concentrating on suffering is essentially a type of taking and sending, but rather than thinking about taking in negative energy and thinking about sending out positive energy, you are feeling the difficult things that are inside of us and opening to them so that they transmute into a part of experience that you can meet with love and understanding rather than fear, rejection or judgement.

 If you get lost at any point during the meditation, you can go back to the first step.